reemhd/fe-news-app/README.md

 ## About This Project

-Welcome to **NC News** - a refreshing news app dedicated to delivering information on a variety of topics!
+Welcome to **NC News** - a refreshing news app dedicated to delivering information on a variety of topics.

-Explore and discover articles using filtering and sorting options, and engage with the content through voting and commenting on your favorite stories.

 This project is powered by an API backend using Node.js and Express, which you can find at the following repository: [News API](https://github.com/reemhd/News-API)